cedstrom/powermate-osx/README.md

 [![Build Status](https://www.travis-ci.com/cedstrom/powermate-osx.svg?branch=main)](https://www.travis-ci.com/cedstrom/powermate-osx)

 ## What does this do?
-This app runs in the menu bar and sends NSDistributedNotifications for knob actions.
+This app runs in the menu bar and sends and receives NSDistributedNotifications for knob actions.

+### Reading knob actions

 The topic is ```kPowermateKnobNotification```.

 The values are: